erikarenhill/docs/raspberrypibuild.md

     $ sudo pecl install channel://pecl.php.net/dio-0.0.6
     $ sudo nano /etc/php5/cli/php.ini

-add *extension=dio.so* to file in the beginning of the ;Dynamic Extensions; section on line 843
+add *extension=dio.so* to file in the beginning of the ;Dynamic Extensions; section on line 843.
+[Ctrl+W] then enter *Dynamic Extensions* can be used to search for the correct section

 [Ctrl+X] then [y] then [Enter] to save and exit

 Install rfm12piphp gateway service:

-    sudo cp rfm12piphp /etc/init.d/
+    sudo cp /var/www/emoncms/Modules/raspberrypi/rfm12piphp /etc/init.d/
     sudo chmod 755 /etc/init.d/rfm12piphp
     sudo update-rc.d rfm12piphp defaults